Indonesia issues tsunami warning after Molucca Sea quake

 The quake caused panic in the city of Ternate in the Maluku island chain, where people ran to higher ground, a witness told The Associated Press.

-Radio El Shinta reported that Residents in Manado, North Sulawesi's provincial capital, ran out from their houses in panic.
+Radio El Shinta reported that residents in Manado, North Sulawesi's provincial capital, ran out of their houses.

 Indonesia, a vast archipelago of 260 million people, is frequently struck by earthquakes, volcanic eruptions and tsunamis because of its location on the "Ring of Fire," an arc of volcanoes and fault lines in the Pacific Basin.